preciofishbone/OmniaDocs/my-workplace/quick-search/index.rst

 .. image:: search-settings-advanced.png

-+ **Use Sharepoint Search Center**: If you want to use a Sharepoint Search Center instead of Omnias, select this option.
++ **Use Sharepoint Search Center**: If you want to use a Sharepoint Search Center instead, select this option.
 + **Sharepoint Search Center Url**: To be able to use a Sharepoint Search Center, you must add the Url here.
-+ **Refiner position**: Refiners can be shown to the left ot to the right, default setting is left.
++ **Refiner position**: Refiners can be shown to the left or to the right.
+Default setting is left.
 Note that for any refiners to be shown you must add refiners, see below.
 + **Search Categories**: The selected search categories for Advanced search are listed.
 You can add or remove categories using the list to the right.
 + **Title, Item Per Page, Refiners**: Existing settings for search categories are shown here.
 To edit the settings, click the pen.

-The following settings are avilable for a search category (valid for Advanced searh only):
+The following settings are avilable for a search category (valid for Advanced search only):

 .. image:: search-settings-advanced-details.png